The 6 Things You Need To Know About Choosing Glass Or Plastic Carboys

 1) One’s Heavy One’s Not

-The first thing that you’ll notice when looking at plastic and glass carboys is that plastic carboys are significantly lighter and for the most part are shatter proof.
-Being light and virtually unbreakable making storage fairly easy with them.
-Glass on the other had is heavy and can break.
+The first thing that you’ll notice when looking at plastic and glass carboys is that plastic carboys are significantly lighter, and for the most part are shatter proof.
+Being light and virtually unbreakable really makes storage fairly easy.
+Glass on the other hand is heavy and can break.

-2) Better Bottle Are Made To Avoid Sediment With Racking
+2) Plastic Carboys Are Made To Avoid Sediment With Racking

-One advantage to plastic carboy’s that I don’t hear many people talk about is that the divot at the bottom of the carboy is raised up significantly higher then the glass carboys.
-This is a benefit because the yeast/sediment will fall further down in a better bottle then in a glass carboy making racking a breeze with out sediment.
-To me this is one of the biggest advantages of the better bottle over a glass carboy.
+One advantage of plastic carboy’s that I don’t hear many people talk about is the fact that there is a divot at the bottom of the carboy.
+This is raised up significantly higher then the glass carboys.
+This is a benefit because the yeast/sediment will fall further down in a plastic carboy then in a glass carboy making racking a breeze with out sediment.
+To me this is one of the biggest advantages of a plastic carboy over a glass carboy.

 A picture of this can be seen below comparing the two.

 Another advantage that I see with plastic carboys are that the sides come out significantly more then glass carboy’s.
-Better bottles also have rivets all over the dents that come out as well.
-The reason that better bottles have these dents filled in with small rivets is that, “floaties” such as yeast or other sediment will hit these dents/rivets and they will fall down.
-With the glass carboys they have this feature but again on a very down sized fashion.
+Plastic carboys also have rivets all over the dents that come out as well.
+The reason that plastic carboys have these dents filled in with small rivets is that, “floaties” such as yeast or other sediment will hit these dents/rivets and will fall down.
+With the glass carboys they have this feature but again on a more down sized fashion.

 Pictures can be seen below comparing the two.